A portion of the Pebble Creek Trail from 19th Street to Century Avenue has been detoured onto the Pebble Creek Golf Course cart path for the winter.

 Bismarck Figure Skating Club

-Skate, Advanced Competitive Program and Synchronized Skating Program.
-The three programs are designed to work harmoniously together and offer a variety of options to surpass the average skating skills.
+Learn to Skate, Advanced Competitive Program and Synchronized Skating Program.
+These three programs, offered by the Bismarck Figure Skating Club (BFSC), are designed to work harmoniously together and offer a variety of options to surpass the average skating skills.

 The Learn to Skate program provides group instruction for the beginning skater from preschool age through adult.
 This is the grassroots program of the club and is partnered with the Parks and Recreation to provide a great learning experience for the community.

 The Advanced Competitive Program is the next step for skaters after the completion of the Learn to Skate program.
 This program provides one-on-one private skating instruction and involves participation in United States Figure Skating (USFS) test sessions and area competitions.
-Bismarck Figure Skating Club also hosts an annual competition each season.
-This program offers complete instruction from beginning to end with several skaters obtaining the highest levels of achievement in Gold Free Skate, Moves in the Field and Dance.
-The Advanced Program has participated in the Parks and Recreation Matching Grant program to purchase equipment to assist the skaters within the program.
+This program offers complete instruction, with several skaters obtaining the highest levels of achievement in Gold Free Skate, Moves in the Field and Dance.
+The Advanced Program has participated in the Parks and Recreation Matching Grant program to purchase equipment which assist the skaters within the program.

-The Annual Ice Show will be held March 23-25 at the VFW arena.
-We have over 100 skaters participating in the show.
-The show features our beginning skaters, advanced competitive skaters, and synchro teams.
+The Annual Ice Show is held the third weekend in March at the VFW arena.
+We have over 150 skaters participating in the show.
+It features our beginning skaters, advanced competitive skaters, and synchro teams.
+Tickets are always available at the door.